 Mohammed Ayoob is a Senior Fellow at the Center for Global Policy.
-He also is a University Distinguished Professor Emeritus of International Relations and Political Science at Michigan State University (MSU), and was the founding director of the Muslim Studies Program at MSU.
-This article was originally published by the Australian Strategic Policy Institute on April 12, 2017.
+He also is a University Distinguished Professor Emeritus of International Relations and Political Science at Michigan State University.
+The views expressed are his own.
+Originally published in the Australian Strategic Policy Institute, on 12 April 2017.

 Also Posted in: US Foreign Policy